NETWAYS/foreman-training/plugins/10_remote_execution.md

 * Execute jobs on remote systems from the Foreman WebGUI
 * It can handle different protocols
  * SSH - completed
- * Ansible - work in progress
+ * Ansible - first release
  * Salt - planned
  * Mcollective - planned